thewindinthetrees/thewindinthetrees.github.io/README.md

 <figure>
     <img src="images/shadeCanopy.jpeg"
          alt="help with mud mixing">
-    <figcaption style="text-transform: uppercase;">Shade help slow drying and burnout
+    <figcaption style="text-transform: uppercase;">Shade help slow the drying process and prevents burnout
 </figcaption>
 </figure>

-Shade from the intense sun is helpful not only to slow down the drying process but help with work fatigue

 After **Brie** and **Mason** cut and layed blocks I was able to mortar and point around them.

 <figure>
     <img src="images/tarps.jpeg"
          alt="help with mud mixing">
-    <figcaption style="text-transform: uppercase;">Tarps protect work from the dammage of the rain
+    <figcaption style="text-transform: uppercase;">Tarps protect work from the damage of the rain
 </figcaption>
 </figure>

-We had to break for the day a few hours early as an unexpected storm developed.
+We had to break for the day a few hours early as an unexpected storm quickly developed.

 ---

-## Log Entries 07 - Day 7.
+## Log Entries 07 - Day 7

-**Week 5**.
+**Week 5**

-07/25/2022.

-8am-3pm.
+07/25/2022

+8am-3pm

-15 minute break at 10am and 30 minute break for lunch at 12pm.
+15 minute break at 10am and 30 minute break for lunch at 12pm

-**Hours:** 6hr 15mins.
+**Hours:** 6hr 15mins

-**Hours to date:** 43:45.
+**Hours to date:** 43:45

 ---

-The team made a lot of progress on Friday so by Monday we were placing the cut capping bricks.
-I did a lot of observing and mixing mud and pointing once the sources were laid I also got to lay a few brick.

-I had a good time working with this team, they made me feel useful and I felt they appreciated the help.
+The team had made a lot of progress on Friday so by Monday we were placing the cut capping bricks.
+I did a lot of observing, mixing mud, and pointing, once the brick were layed and got approval from **Kate** and Jeremy I was able to point around them.
+I also got to lay a few brick.
+I have really enjoyed my time working with this team, they made me feel useful, and I felt they appreciated the help.

 <figure>
     <img src="images/finalDay.jpeg"